uvsq21804964/email_link_checker/README.md

 1. Basically, the script will read all the .eml files in the directory and extract the links from the body of the email.
 2. Then it will check if the domains of the links are valid or not according to VirusTotal.
-For now, I didn't implement the call to VirusTotal API, so I just made up some example dangerous domains.